-Bitcoin was hailed as the digital answer to currency, NFTs are now being touted as the digital answer to collectables, but plenty of sceptics fear they’re a bubble waiting to burst.
+Bitcoin was hailed as the digital answer to currency In 2021 and early 2022 NFTs were being touted as the digital answer to collectables, but plenty of sceptics feared they were a bubble waiting to burst.
+(And it did).

-Sales of NFTs, or non-fungible tokens, soared to around $25 billion in 2021, leaving many people confused as to why so much money is being spent on items that do not physically exist and which anyone can view online for free.
+Sales of NFTs, or non-fungible tokens, soared to around $25 billion in 2021, leaving many people confused as to why so much money was being spent on items that did not physically exist and which anyone could view online for free.

 We have written a short introduction to NFTs that tries to explain what they are and where you can trade them or create them.